nghorbani/cuvis.ai.examples/README.md

   - Ensure dataset mode and filters match your data layout

 ### Validation metrics
-- During validation, EfficientAD logs:
+- During validation, EfficientAD logs every epoch:
   - val/auroc: AUROC computed from the continuous anomaly_map vs. binary masks (mask&gt;0)
   - val/ap: Average Precision on the same predictions/targets
 - Metrics appear in the console/progress bar and are written to ${work_dir}/train.log.
+- If no predictions/masks are collected (e.g., bad val dir or no masks), the trainer logs zeros with a reason so AUROC/AP are still visible.
-- Ensure your validation dataset provides pixel masks for defects to enable these metrics.
+- Ensure your validation dataset provides pixel masks for defects to enable meaningful metrics.